 Derek: [11:53] It seems to work in the opposite direction.

 Enoch: [11:55] It’s an elaboration tool.
 Telescopic Text is fascinating because as I’m using it, I’m putting the thinking first.
 I think that’s where technology becomes powerful and integral to the learning experience.

 [12:07] It’s like clickers or you’re doing Poll Everywhere.
 When you can see yourself in relation, the data visualization is where that becomes something that is…

 Derek: [12:17] I’m that bar graph.
 I’m that part of the bar graph.

-Enoch: [12:40] What’s the essential question that I want to ask that this course is always going to go back, and I boiled it down to that one question.
+Enoch: [12:40] What’s the essential question that I want to ask that this course is always going to go back to, and so I boiled it down to that one question.

-[12:49] The question for this particular course, an undergraduate course called Inquiry and the Craft of Argument, is to people make decisions about what to believe and do based on sound reasoning.
+[12:49] The question for this particular course, an undergraduate course called Inquiry and the Craft of Argument, is “Do people make decisions about what to believe and do based on sound reasoning?”
 That’s all that is written there.